Back in 1989, a panel of marine scientists associated with CEDAM came together to answer 1 question: What Are The 7 Wonders Of The Underwater World?

 Lake Baikal is really something special because it’s considered to be the world’s oldest and clearest lake as well.
-It’s home to thousands of plant an animal species which can only be found in this area in the world.
+It’s home to thousands of plant and animal species that can only be found in this area of the world.

 6. Galápagos Islands

-The Galápagos Islands are a volcanic island archipelago which is part of Ecuador, a country in South America.
+The Galápagos Islands are a volcanic island archipelago that is part of Ecuador, a country in South America.
 The islands are located 906 kilometers (563 miles) west of mainland Ecuador.